TOW TRUCK INSURANCE FAQs

 - Giving your drivers continuing training.

-- Having an employee handbook that establishes safety policies on distracted driving, seatbelts, etc.
+- Having safety policies on distracted driving, seatbelts, etc.

 - Doing pre-trip vehicle inspections.